astrohart/MFR/MFR.Objects.CommandLine.Validators.Constants/README.md

 ##### Summary

-Looks up a localized string similar to The specified starting directory, '{0}', exists on disk but does not contain a Visual Studio Solution (*.sln) file..
+Looks up a localized string similar to The specified starting directory, '{0}', exists on disk but does not contain a Visual Studio Solution (*.sln) file.

+Provide the pathname of a folder that contains a *.sln file in its topmost level, and then try to run this application again..

 <a name='P-MFR-Objects-CommandLine-Validators-Constants-Properties-Resources-RootDirectoryDoesntExist'></a>
 ### RootDirectoryDoesntExist `property`

 ##### Summary

-Looks up a localized string similar to The specified starting directory, '{0}', does not exist..
+Looks up a localized string similar to The specified starting directory, '{0}', does not exist.

+Check the value passed on the command line, and then try again..

 <a name='P-MFR-Objects-CommandLine-Validators-Constants-Properties-Resources-RootDirectoryValid'></a>
 ### RootDirectoryValid `property`